 - You can apply through UCAS in the final year of your studies at college and select to defer your place for a year but make sure you check with the courses you are applying to that they accept deferred entry.

-- Or you could wait to apply until you have completed your course and got your results.
+- Or you could wait to apply after you have received your results during your gap year.